randjelaa/HCIProjectA/README.md

 ### 📅 Appointment Management

-View and manage active appointments - appointments without a record:
+View and manage active appointments — appointments that have not yet been completed (i.e., without a medical record):
 * Upcoming appointments
 * Missed appointments (no medical record added)